iKamranShahzad/travelRecommendation/README.md

 ## Features

-- Search functionality for destinations with keyword matching.
+- Search functionality for destinations with keyword matching
-- Categorized results for countries, temples, and beaches.
+- Categorized results for countries, temples, and beaches
-- Local time display for destinations based on their time zones.
+- Local time display for destinations based on their time zones
-- Responsive design with a modern UI.
+- Responsive design with a modern UI
-- Contact pages and About pages for additional information.
+- Contact and About pages for additional information

 ## Project Structure